 ASOS Design Summer bow mid-heeled mules in natural, €37.99 at ASOS

-During the beginning of the pandemic, many of us will have treated our home office like any other communal workspace.
+At the beginning of the pandemic, many of us treated our home office like any other communal workspace.
 Instagram influencers and online articles told us to act as if nothing had changed.
 Yearning for any sense of normality, that’s what we did.
 We stuck with our structured dresses, high waisted jeans and lipstick.
 Unsurprisingly, this didn’t last long.
 Soon the realities of home working while homeschooling the kids kicked in.
 Effort was minimal.
 For Zoom calls the top half was all gloss but the bottom half was most definitely pyjamas.

 Outfit 3: Lounging Leather